GLOSSARY OF FOOD/BEVERAGE TERMS

 Leoparding - a term we use to describe the charred spots on our pizzas.

-Low Moisture Mozzarella - mozzarella cheese with lower moisture content than fresh mozzarella.
+Low Moisture Mozzarella (LMM) - mozzarella cheese with lower moisture content than fresh mozzarella.
+See pizza primer in menu description for more details.

 Mop - used both as a noun and verb at FOLK.

-Noun - a sauce or glaze consiting of fish sauce, black garlic, roasted garlic, soy, sherry vinegar and coriander, often used for proteins and vegetables cooked on the japanese grill.
+• Noun - a sauce or glaze consisting of fish sauce, black garlic, roasted garlic, soy, sherry vinegar and coriander, often used for proteins and vegetables cooked on the Japanese grill.

 Pianogrillo - our workhorse extra virgin olive oil from Gustiamo that we use across the board in things like dressings, house-mayos, tonatto, etc.